Net Worth Calculator

 What counts as a liability

 Anything you owe where future payments are required.
-Mortgage balance is the big one.
-Credit card balances, personal loans, car finance (including PCP), student loans Plan 1/2/5 — the balance counts even though repayment is income-contingent), overdraft balance, BNPL balances, tax owed but not yet paid, money borrowed from family.
-Informal debts are the ones most people skip and that most often distort the picture.
+The mortgage balance is usually the big one.
+Others include credit card balances, personal loans, car finance, student loans (the balance counts even where repayment is income-contingent), overdrafts, buy-now-pay-later balances, tax owed but not yet paid, and money borrowed from family.
+Informal debts are the ones most people skip, and they often distort the picture the most.

 Why the trend matters more than the number